amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 {% img /images/angular2-todo-app-preview.png 'Angular 2 Todo App' %}

-We just have the skeleton so far.
+We have the skeleton so far.
 Now we are going to make it dynamic and allow users to add/remove/update/sort tasks.
 We are going to do two versions one serverless and another one using a Node.js/Express server.
 We are going to be using promises all the time, so when we use a real API, the service is the only one that has to change.

 # Todo Service